HCMID/HCMID.github.io/hosted.md

 ---

+## Manuscript hackathon!

+-  [February, 2018](https://hcmid.github.io/ms-hackathon-2018/):  teams of secondary school students and teachers spent a full day on the Holy Cross campus editing the Bern Physiologus.

 ## Digital Classicist New England

 HC MID is a participating institution in the Digital Classicist New England group.
 Like the other members of the group, we host presentations of work in progress, and present our own work at other institutions.
 (See some links at [Digital Classicist "works in progress"](http://www.digitalclassicist.org/wip/).)